-The early New Testament church, after Peter was arrested by Herod, offered up fervent prayers on his behalf.
+The early New Testament church, after Peter was arrested by Herod, offered up fervent petitions on his behalf.
 The answer they received from God was nothing short of miraculous.
 He personally sent one of his angels to free Peter of his chains and escort him out of the prison in which he was held (Acts 12)!

 The Bible contains many other examples of people receiving a positive, and fairly quick, answer to their prayer.
 They include Samson (Judges 16:26 - 30), Gideon (Judges 6:36 - 40), King Hezekiah (2Kings 20:1 - 6), Elijah (1Kings 18:36 - 38), Daniel (Daniel 9:3 - 23), Paul (Acts 9:9 - 12) and numerous others.
 God even promises positive answers to people's needs, during the Millennium, before they have a chance to ask him (Isaiah 65:24)!

 One of the three answers to prayer we usually do not want to hear is No!
 During his second missionary journey, Paul wanted to travel to both the western and northern part of Asia Minor but was forbidden to do so (Acts 16:6 - 7).
 Paul also prayed for a painful affliction to leave him and was denied (2Corinthians 12:7 - 9).

 God will usually deny requests that seek to indulge selfish and sinful desires (James 4:1 - 3).
 He will also not answer those who are willingly pursuing a sinful and unrepentant life (Proverbs 1:24 - 28, Daniel 9:13 - 14, 1Peter 3:12, etc.).
 There are also times when he may seem to deny us but what he wants is for us to be persistent and faithful in our prayer (Luke 11:5 - 10, 18:1 - 7).
 Even if our requests are innocent and righteous, he may not grant them because they do not fit his overall plans and timetable.